Perlys/Perlys/README.md

 ## About

-I'm a computer science student, and most of what I know I taught myself — building real projects, breaking them, and rebuilding them better.
+I'm a computer science student, and most of what I know I taught myself by building real projects, breaking them, and rebuilding them better.
 I work across three areas: Roblox game development, full-stack web, and Discord bots.
 I care most about systems that are clean under the hood, not just functional on the surface.

 ---